mp-v99/Rock-Paper-Scissors/README.md

 Hello world!
 Welcome to my [Rock-Paper-Scissors](https://mp-v99.github.io/Rock-Paper-Scissors/ "This is the live preview") project.

+SECOND VERSION:

+The objective of the second version is to revisit the project to move the logic from the console to a UI, leveraging my recently acquired skills on manipulating the DOM.

 FIRST VERSION:

 The first version consists of applying my newly acquired knowledge of functions to play Rock, Paper, Scissors against a machine.